 The great thing about this dish is it’s suppose to be eaten with your fingers and makes a great appetizer as well as a side dish.
 Not only is it fun to eat it is also fun to make.
 You will want to serve them soon after cooking and I promise they won’t hang around long!
 They will be gobbled up.

 How do I Prepare Fresh Green Beans?

-Before cooking, you want to snap off the stem end of the green beans.
+Snap off the stem end of the green beans.
 This is the end that was attached to the vine.
 This is the perfect job for any little hands you might have in your kitchen.
 You can also line up the beans on your cutting board and cut off the ends, all at one time if that is easier.
 You do not need to remove the other end of the bean but you can if you prefer.

 How to Make Pan Seared Green Beans

 The only way you can ruin these beans is to NOT almost burn them!
 I prepared them using my cast iron skillet on my outdoor grill.
 They can also be made inside but be sure to have your windows open and good ventilation or you will set of your smoke alarm!

 - Par Boil the Beans – boiling the green beans for a few minutes first helps them cook faster and more evenly.
 Bring a pot of water, large enough to hold all the beans, to a boil.
 Add in the beans and let them boil for 2-3 minutes (depending on how thin or thick the beans are).
 You just want the beans to blanch so that they turn bright green and soften slightly.
 Do not cook them through or they will become overcooked when you sear them in the pan.
 You don’t want them mushy.